adielBm/math-archive/Logic/Glossary.md

 - Propositional calculus (propositional logic)

 - **Proposition** (statement) - A declarative sentence that is either true or false, but not both.
 	- A statement is **atomic** if it cannot be divided into smaller statements, otherwise it is called **molecular**.

 - A **well-formed formula** (WFF) (Recursive definition):
 	1. Any atomic statement is a WFF
 	2. Any WFF preceded by $¬$ is a WFF
 	3. Any two WFFs can be made into another WFF by writing one of these symbols between them, $∧, ∨, →, ↔$ and enclosing the result in parentheses
 	4. Nothing else is a WFF

+- A **well-formed formula** is a finite sequence of symbols from a finite alphabet that is part of a formal language and validly constructed from the rules of that language.

 - Logical connective

 - **First-order logic (predicate logic)** - An extension of *propositional calculus* which permits quantifiers over elements
 - Predicate